zxmmxzzxmmxz/nlp/hw1/README.md

 ## Quick Start

-You can use the python notebook to see how to use the CFG parser / generator or use the command line as explained below.
+You can use the python notebook to see how to use the CFG parser / generator, or use the command line as explained below.

 ### Parser

-On the command line, to parse one sentence:
+To parse one sentence on the command line:

     echo "Arthur is the king ." | python3 pcfg_parse_gen.py -g S1.gr S2.gr Vocab.gr -i